wp-plugins/wptouch/readme.txt

 The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.

 == What's New ==

+= Version 1.9 =

+* Adsense has been temporarily disabled until we update code for new Google API changes
+* Fixed ajax in admin menu not working
+* Style declaration for closed comments added
+* Filter trackbacks and pingbacks from display in comment counts
+* Custom post page nav links now check if next/prev post exists before showing arrow
+* Added friendly 'noscript' display bezel for users with javascript Turned off
+* Fixed an issue where WP Spam Free users may have had new comments blocked
+* Added Prowl Push notifications direct messages submenu item (if enabled)
+* Fully compatible with WordPress 2.8.x
+* Added ability to exclude categories
+* Added and enabled Prowl Push Notifications settings panel
+* Added Prowl Push notifications for comments, user registrations, and direct messages
+* Turned on skin selection support, still no other skins enabled yet
+* Plugin compatibility listing now loads from bravenewcode.com for an always up-to-date listing of plugin compatibility and conflicts
+* Added theme switch confirm message, saves a cookie to not repeat
+* Changed default theme styles for images (now load as background images)
+* Made sprites for small theme images to load quicker
+* Updated style for comments, building support for WP 2.7 comments (replies, threading, pagination) not active yet
+* Updated success message for ajax comments
+* Added fix for WPtouch appearing zoomed out and wide
+* Font zoom replaced by font-size adjust button
+* Post-options bar added
+* Check if comments are open before showing the comments link
+* Local jquery in exclusive mode not Google
+* Deleted unused theme images
+* New background selections
+* Another fix for some domains not showing the beta download/news areas
+* Admin style refinements, settings bezels
+* Added jQuery color picker in admin hex areas for easy selections
+* Updated Ajax Upload script to 3.2
+* Search now floats overtop the headerbar
+* No longer using the_content_rss() for excerpts, created a custom function which handles it nicely
+* Home link in menu drop down now respects the logo/bookmark icon choice
+* Fixed the way javascript is called for a elements, should work better in other mobile browsers
+* Some code cleanups here and there
+* Moved several images into the core images folder, building more dependency on CoreTheme
+* Dropped support for WordPress 2.3, lowest known WordPress version supported: 2.6
+* Fix for custom page icons not showing up on pages
+* Removed unused images
+* Removed some default icons
+* Added link to online icon generator in admin
+* Fixed device//width mobileSafari bug
+* Fixed style issue for icons on pages
+* Added style declaration for images in comments
+* Added 'My Account' button in the sub//header for logged in users replacing 'Logout'
+* Fixed issue where chosen pages and icons did not appear in the drop down
+* Removed 404 image with English text in it, replaced it with localized 404 text
+* Updated ajax upload script to v3.1
+* Updated fancybox to compressed v1.2.1
+* Fixed a few areas that had text not yet localized, improperly coded
+* Removed depreciated or unused functions from previous releases
+* Removed ability to disable jQuery; WPtouch Exclusive mode should fix JS issues
+* Added native select for Tags
+* Updated compatibility code (Various WordPress install scenarios) ~ thanks to Will Norris for the suggestions
+* Modified AJAX calls for better WP compatibility
+* Made it so administration CSS/JS only loads on WPtouch page
+* Fixed a variety of scenarios where paths to files and images were broken
+* Updated social bookmarking icons
+* More preparation for languages support
+* Preparation for WPtouch 2.0 and themes support (based on CoreTheme)
+* Fixed switch link issue where regular theme switch link was broken
+* Major re//writes of theme files, css for simplicity, CoreTheme
+* Updates to default theme style

 (Here's the complete changelog for past versions)